 Non-judicial cooperation is simply the process through which a state or an institution establishes a working relationship with another without the intervention of judicial authorities.
-This implies the non-intervention of the military, courts and all justice departments.
-Clearly, a formal judicial procedure is not observed.
+This implies that the military, courts, and all justice departments have no intervention.
+It also means a formal judicial procedure is not observed.
 This form of cooperation is also known as administrative cooperation.
 Cameroon's cyberspace is guarded and protected against cybercrime by the National Agency for Information and Communication Technologies (ANTIC).
-The agency has the ability to cooperate with other foreign certification authorities without engaging the judiciary [77].
-It also has the prerogative to solicit administrative assistance from foreign institutions, organise capacity-building workshops, seminars and training with these institutions.
-However, the Ministers of Post and Telecommunication and of Finance are the supervisory authorities of the agency to ensure conformity with state policy [78]
+The agency can cooperate with other foreign certification authorities without engaging the judiciary [76].
+It also has the prerogative to solicit foreign institutions' administrative assistance and organize capacity-building workshops, seminars, and training with these institutions.
+However, it is essential to note that their activities must conform to Cameroonian law.
+The Ministers of Post and Telecommunication and Finance are the supervisory authorities of the agency to ensure conformity with state policy [77].

 In November 2006, ANTIC established an administrative cooperation with the Commonwealth Telecommunication Organisation (CTO).
-This cooperation was concluded at Antic's head office in Yaounde, Cameroon by the Director General Dr. Ebot Ebot Enow and the Secretary General of CTO, Dr. Shola Taylor [79].
-The cooperation focused on nine major domains namely, IT Management /Leadership, Risk Management and Business Continuity Planning, Information System Security Audit, IT Governance, Forensic Investigations, Introduction to Cyber Security, Critical Information Infrastructure Protection (CIIP)/Cyber Security, Introduction to Computer Emergency Response Team (CERT) and Managing Computer Emergency Response Team (CERT).
+This cooperation was concluded at Antic's head office in Yaounde, Cameroon, by the Director General, Dr. Ebot Ebot Enow, and the Secretary General of CTO, Dr. Shola Taylor Reference [78].
+The cooperation focused on nine significant domains, namely, IT Management /Leadership, Risk Management and Business Continuity Planning, Information System Security Audit, IT Governance, Forensic Investigations, Introduction to Cyber Security, Critical Information Infrastructure Protection (CIIP)/Cyber Security, Introduction to Computer Emergency Response Team (CERT) and Managing Computer Emergency Response Team (CERT).

-3. Conclusion and Recommendation
+4. Conclusion and Recommendation

-In clear terms, this paper has demonstrated that cybercrime is a persisting international threat that transcends national boundaries, making it a global concern.
-The fact that African states have cultivated the habit of not acceding to meaningful international cybercrime conventions makes it exceedingly difficult to apprehend those who commit cyber offences from other foreign jurisdictions [80].
-This attitude is typical of an overwhelming number of African nations, which speaks volumes of how unserious we are in this endeavour.
-Clear enough, most of them, including Cameroon, are not members of the AU Convention on Cyber Security and Personal Data Protection, which happens to be a household instrument in the African continent.
-To be specific, and according to the African Union April 11th 2023 list of countries which have signed and ratified the African Union Convention on Cyber Security and Personal Data Protection, out of the 55 countries enlisted, only 14 have signed, ratified and deposited the Convention while 18 others have signed but refused to ratify the convention, not forgetting the remaining 23 states who chose not to engage in any of the steps [81].
+This paper has clearly demonstrated that cybercrime is a persisting international threat transcending national boundaries, making it a global concern.
+The fact that African states have cultivated the habit of not acceding to meaningful international cybercrime conventions makes it exceedingly difficult to apprehend those who commit cyber offences from other foreign jurisdictions [79].
+This attitude is typical of many African nations, which speaks volumes of how unserious we are in this endeavour.
+Clearly, most of them, including Cameroon, are not members of the AU Convention on Cyber Security and Personal Data Protection, which happens to be a household instrument in the African continent.
+To be specific, according to the African Union's April 11th, 2023 list of countries that have signed and ratified the African Union Convention on Cyber Security and Personal Data Protection, out of the 55 countries enlisted, only 14 have signed, ratified and deposited the Convention while 18 others have signed but refused to ratify the Convention, not forgetting the remaining 23 states who chose not to engage in any of the steps [80].

 However, international cooperation remains the panacea to curb cybercrime, but efforts made so far to foster this cooperation with other states are not very encouraging.
-For example, Cameroon's Cyber Law makes provision for MJA to be practiced in full extent possible under relevant laws with respect to investigation, proceedings and prosecution where a legal person may be held liable, but fails to consider cyber offences perpetrated by cooperate bodies, which is the reality of today [82].
-The law also appears to be scanty and insufficient in the domain of international cooperation because the modality to establish a cooperation agreement by ANTIC is yet to be enacted [83].
+For example, Cameroon's Cyber Law provides that mutual judicial assistance be practiced to the full extent possible under relevant laws concerning investigation and prosecution where a physical person may be held liable.
+Still, the law fails to consider cyber offences perpetrated by corporate bodies, which is today's reality [81].
+The law also appears scanty and insufficient in international cooperation because the modality to establish a cooperation agreement by ANTIC is yet to be enacted [82].
 More so, unlike Nigeria, the absence of a unique law on extradition in Cameroon makes it almost a hopeless situation.